Y0z64/AI21-hackathon/README.md

 **Link to colab notebook** - https://colab.research.google.com/drive/1_-uu49NgU-qTSE0T-2Umz7g-Oe8n7RI6?authuser=1#scrollTo=m8HRlTWyl_14

--Execute the first cell to verify your Runtime is GPU powered, if not change the Runtime type -Execute both cells under **Requirements** and then the **Start app** cell -Click on the public link
+* Execute the first cell to verify your Runtime is GPU powered, if not change the Runtime type
+* Execute both cells under **Requirements** and then the **Start app** cell
+* Click on the public link

--To startup the generation input any message, after that continue normally
+* **To startup the generation input any message, after that continue normally**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>